CMS Pipelines

-CMS Pipelines is a feature of the VM/CMS operating system that allows users to create and use a pipeline.
+CMS Pipelines is a feature of the VM/CMS operating system that allows the user to create and use a pipeline.
 The programs in a pipeline operate on a sequential stream of records.
 A program writes records that are read by the next program in the pipeline.
 Any program can be combined with any other because reading and writing is done through a device independent interface.

 Overview

 CMS Pipelines provides a CMS command, PIPE.
 The argument string to the PIPE command is the pipeline specification.
 PIPE selects programs to run and chains them together in a pipeline to pump data through.